Kenosha County Board vote fails to overturn county executive's veto of solar energy resolution

 Supervisor Brian Thomas, left, listens as Supervisor Brian Bashaw motions to override Kenosha County Executive Samantha Kerkman's veto of his …

+A Kenosha County Board resolution to encourage rooftop solar arrays that was killed by a veto by County Executive Samantha Kerkman could not be reversed Tuesday.

-A vote to revoke a county executive veto of an advisory resolution favoring rooftop solar arrays on future commercial developments failed during a meeting of the Kenosha County Board Tuesday night.
+A vote to revoke a the veto of an advisory resolution favoring rooftop solar arrays on future commercial developments failed during a meeting of the Kenosha County Board.

 Voting to rescind the veto were supervisors William Grady, Terry Rose, Jeffrey Gentz, Ed Kubicki, Daniel Gaschke, John O’Day, Andy Berg, Zach Stock, John Franco, Monica Yuhas, Jeff Wamboldt, Bashaw and Chair Gabe Nudo.
 Voting against were supervisors Brian Thomas, Zach Rodriguez, Tim Stocker, David Geertsen, John Poole, Erin Decker and Aaron Karow.
 Supervisor Laura Belsky abstained.
 Supervisors Amanda Nedweski and Mark Nordigian had excused absences.